Porto: Trams

 Construction of a tram network began in 1895, the first in the Iberian Peninsula.
 Only three lines remain, including a tourist line on the shores of the Douro.
 The lines in operation all use vintage tramcars, so the service has become a heritage tramway.
 STCP operates these routes as well as a tram museum.
 The first line of the area's modern-tram, or light rail system, Metro do Porto, opened for revenue service in January 2003, after a brief period of free, introductory service in December 2002.

 Porto public transportation statistics

 The average amount of time people spend commuting with public transit in Porto, for example to and from work, on a weekday is 47 minutes.
 About 6.5% of public transit riders ride for more than two hours every day.
 The average time people wait at a stop or station for public transit is 12 minutes, while 17.4% of riders wait for over 20 minutes on average every day.
-The average distance people ride in a single trip with public transit is 6 km, while 5% travel for over 12 km in a single direction.
+The average distance people ride in a single trip with public transit is 6 km (4 miles), while 5% travel for over 12 km (8 miles) in a single direction.